-The most radical changes were in women's wear, but 1910 to 1919 kids' fashion is characterized by a shift towards clothes more specifically for children than ever seen in history
+The most radical changes were in women's wear, but 1910 to 1919 kids' fashion is characterized by a shift towards clothes more specifically for children than ever seen before in history.
+See some of the looks in children's apparel from this period that stand out.

 Popular Kid's Fashions From 1910 to 1919